In (Reflections Part 2) of this series of posts, we’ve told you about how our house got sold (twice)!

 - And then off to the magical Patagonia at the southern end of South America for some serious hiking.

-That does sound amazing, doesn’t it!
+Sounds pretty amazing, doesn’t it!

 The magnificent Table Mountain in Cape Town, South Africa